-Another attractive use of RFID tags are theft control.
+Another attractive use of RFID tags is theft control.
 Valuable things can be protected using smart tags.
-Objects embedded with smart tags will trigger if it pass by RFID proximity (active area where RFID transmitter is installed).
+Objects embedded with smart tags will trigger if they pass by RFID proximity (the active area where the RFID transmitter is installed).

 1. Smart Home

-Using NFC and RFID technology we are able to customize and program a particular application using our smart phone.
-By just activating an NFC tag we can control our household equipments, app launching, access/lock doors, set alarm functions or any particular task using smart phone.
+Using NFC and RFID technology, we are able to customize and program a particular application using our smartphone.
+By just activating an NFC tag, we can control our household equipment, app launching, access/lock doors, set alarm functions, or any particular task using a smartphone.

 2. Internet of Things and 5G

-IoT and 5G opens window of opportunities for new technologies to emerge.
-NFC enabled device will be required in IoT and 5G enabled networks for easier implementation and efficiency.
+IoT and 5G open a window of opportunities for new technologies to emerge.
+NFC-enabled devices will be required in IoT and 5G-enabled networks for easier implementation and efficiency.

 3. Integrated Smartphone Applications

-Smart RFID tags can be used to configure with smartphone applications like receiving points for a loyalty program, membership access, entry to a restricted area and many more customized applications.
+Smart NFC tags can be used to configure smartphone applications like receiving points for a loyalty program, membership access, entry to a restricted area, and many more customized applications.

-NFC tags will play inevitable role in future smart devices for more integrated functions, smart transportation, aviation industry, shipping, manufacturing industry for automation of particular tasks.
-Integrating NFC technology with our modern data communication and transaction process ensures convenience, time saving, energy efficiency and most importantly improved security.
+NFC tags will play an inevitable role in future smart devices for more integrated functions, smart transportation, aviation industry, shipping, and manufacturing industry for automation of particular tasks.
+Integrating NFC technology with our modern data communication and transaction process ensures convenience, time-saving, energy efficiency, and most importantly, improved security.